 What is a taper?

 A “taper” is a block incorporated into the final few weeks of a training plan before a key race where the training load is less than usual.
-This gives the body time to recover, build up glycogen reserves and rest so that an athlete can be at peak performance on the start line.
+This gives the body time to recover, build up glycogen reserves, and rest so that an athlete can be at peak performance on the start line.

 Whether you are a seasoned ultramarathoner or are doing your first Ultra X, a good taper will help you consolidate training gains and help freshen up the body, meaning that you can be in prime condition for your race and enjoy the experience as much as possible.

 How long you taper for depends on the duration and intensity of your training, as well as factors such as age, fitness, fatigue levels and physiological influences.
-Getting the balance right is key, a runner must rest enough for the body to overcome fatigue but ensure that the gains of training are not lost.
+Getting the balance right is key – a runner must rest enough for the body to overcome fatigue but ensure that the gains of training are not lost.
 It is vital to understand the common misconception that it is not just about rest, rather maintaining muscle conditioning whilst limiting stress.

-How should you approach?
+How should you approach it?

-Week 1 – 40 miles (Circa 30% drop in peak mileage)
+Week 1 – 40 miles (approximately 20% drop in peak mileage)

-Week 2 – 30 miles (Circa 15% drop on peak mileage)
+Week 2 – 30 miles (approximately 30% drop on peak mileage)

-Week 3 – 20 miles (Circa 15% drop on peak mileage)
+Week 3 – 20 miles (approximately 40% drop on peak mileage)

-At the end of the day, you are the best judge of you so don’t be afraid to personalize and tweak when there is a solid reason to do so.
+At the end of the day, you are the best judge of you so don’t be afraid to personalise and tweak when there is a solid reason to do so.
 The above is simply some guidance – the most important thing is that you are well-rested and raring to go come race day.